winsontan520/Android-WVersionManager/README.md

     	versionManager.setIgnoreThisVersionLabel("Custom ignore this version");
     	versionManager.setUpdateUrl("http://your_app_url"); // this is the link will execute when update now clicked. default will go to google play based on your package name. versionManager.setReminderTimer(10); // this mean checkVersion() will not take effect within 10 minutes

+5. Set callback for your own implementation: versionManager.setOnReceiveListener(new OnReceiveListener() {
+				@Override
+				public boolean onReceive(int status, String result) {
+					// implement your own logic here
+					return false; // return true if you want to use library's default dialog }
+			});

 ## Usage - Ask user for rate
 1. Copy latest version of jarfile in folder JAR to your project libs folder.
 You may also check out src used as project library.